Nada0795/reading-note/README.md

 # MINDSET GROWTH
 ` My name's Nada, and this is some information of MINDSET GROWTH `

+* Growth mindset people are permanently improving their intelligence and ability to learn new skills, through hard work, training, and perseverance.
+* Growth mindset it's to believe that learning doesn't stop .

 ![Growth Mindset](https://ncph.org/wp-content/uploads/2019/09/43058632290_623a3818a0_o.jpg)
 ~~flower image~~